Hermann Balck: Career assessment

 According to the historian David T. Zabecki, Balck was considered a gifted commander of armored troops, exemplified by his handling of 11th Panzer Division and XLVIII Panzer Corps during 1942–43.
 In reviewing Balck's command of the division during the Chir River crisis of December 1942, U.S. General William DePuy estimated Balck to have been "perhaps the best division commander in the German Army."
+The most recent biography by historian Philip Bujak is more critical and reveals Balck's involvement in war crimes in Gerardmer in Alsace and his deliberate failure to relieve Budapest as aspects of his career Balck tried to avoid in his later memoirs.

 Some battles Balck directed are described in Panzer Battles, the memoir of the former general Friedrich von Mellenthin, whom he met when Balck's 11th Panzer Division came under the command of the XLVIII Panzer Corps.
 At the time Mellenthin was serving as Chief of Staff of the XLVIII Panzer Corps.

-Balck started the war as an Oberstleutnant (lieutenant-colonel) in 1939 and ended it as a General der Panzertruppe (general of armored troops).
+Balck started the war as an Oberstleutnant (lieutenant-colonel) in 1939 and ended it as a General der Panzertruppe (general of armoured troops).
 Balck was one of only twenty-seven officers in the Wehrmacht to receive the Knight's Cross with Oak Leaves, Swords, and Diamonds.
 His career was detailed in contrast to that of Alfred Jodl in Weapons and Hope by Freeman Dyson.
 Balck's own autobiography is entitled Ordnung im Chaos: Erinnerungen, 1893-1948.